|Date of Birth||28 June 1926, Brooklyn, New York City, New York, USA|

 |Birth Name||Melvin James Kaminsky|

 Mini Bio (1)

 He was a writer for, Your Show of Shows (1950) Caesar's Hour (1954) and wrote the Broadway show Shinbone Alley.
-He also worked in the creation of The 2000 Year Old Man (1975) and Get Smart (1965) before embarking on a highly successful film career in acting and directing.
+He also worked in the creation of The 2000 Year Old Man (1975) and Get Smart (1965) before embarking on a highly successful film career in writing, acting, producing and directing.

 - IMDb Mini Biography By: Tony Foster

 |Anne Bancroft||(5 August 1964 - 6 June 2005) (her death) (1 child)|

 |Florence Baum||(26 November 1953 - 20 January 1962) (divorced) (3 children)|